buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_3/Lesson_4_Call_Deployed_Contract.md

 `src/utils/WavePortal.json`

-Paste the ABI file contents right there!
+Paste the whole JSON file right there!

 Now that you have your file with all your ABI content ready to go, it's time to import it into your `App.js` file.
 Right under where you imported `App.css` go ahead and import your JSON file like so: